ibm-cloud-docs/Cloudant/api/overview.md

 ## For the curl samples
 {: #for-the-curl-samples}

-There are three ways you can supply the username and password data for a request.
+You can supply the username and password data for a request in three ways.

-1. The `-u $ACCOUNT` parameter on its own causes cURL to ask you to enter your password interactively on the command line before performing the request.
+1. If you use the `-u $ACCOUNT` parameter, curl prompts you to enter your password interactively on the command line before you perform the request.
-	This option is used for the cURL examples in the {{site.data.keyword.cloudant_short_notm}} API reference.
+	This option is used for the curl examples in the {{site.data.keyword.cloudant_short_notm}} API reference.

-2.	**[Caution: This option is not secure]** Entering the combination parameter `-u $ACCOUNT:$PASSWORD` as part of your command means that you are not asked to enter your password interactively.
+2.	**[Caution: This option isn't secure]** Entering the combination parameter `-u $ACCOUNT:$PASSWORD` as part of your command means that you aren't asked to enter your password interactively.
 	However,
 	a plain text copy of your password appears in the terminal log.
 	<br/>
 	<br/>
-	A safer variation of this method lets you to define a curl control file, containing the following details:<br/>
+	If you use a safer variation of this method, you can define a curl control file, that contains the following details:<br/>
 	`--user "$ACCOUNT:$PASSWORD"`<br/>
 	`--globoff`<br/>
 	`--proto "=https"`<br/>